 Salon owner ‘fuming’ at award event after splashing the cash on tickets for staff

+Salon owner ‘fuming’ at Nail, Brow, and Lash Awards event in Manchester after splashing the cash on tickets for staff

 A BEAUTY salon owner has been left out of pocket and disappointed at an ‘awful’ awards event.